The Washington trial court system consists of Superior Courts, District Courts, Municipal Courts, Traffic Violations Bureaus, and Toll Courts.

 Washington Municipal CourtsMunicipal Court jurisdiction is limited to violations of city ordinances, and the enforcement or recovery of license penalties or forfeitures under those ordinances.
 Some Municipal Courts, as defined by statute, may hold preliminary hearings, set bail, and take recognizance on warrants issued by another District or Municipal Court.

 Many cities do not operate a municipal court, but instead participate in an "interlocal agreement" with their county, under which the county's District Court handles municipal cases.
+In some of these agreements, the District Court has a separate Municipal Court department; in others, city cases are filed directly into District Court.
 Some cities participate in an interlocal agreement with a nearby city to provide municipal court services.
 If a city does not contract its municipal court services to a county or another city via an interlocal agreement, it must operate a municipal court.

 Municipal Courts may have a Youth Court program for juveniles age sixteen or seventeen, in which other youth serve as jurors, judges, lawyers, and court personnel in traffic infraction cases.